 We won’t elaborate on this model, since a lot of authors already wrote about it (see for example this article from Martin Fowler’s website).
-Let’s focus on the top of the pyramid, aka the End-to-End tests.
+Let’s focus on the top of the pyramid, aka the E2E tests.

 Their position on the pyramid hints at a few facts about those tests: